neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-2-canvas-app.md

     > **IMPORTANT**
     >
-    > If you do not see the app you need to go back to the app editor and publish the app
+    > If you do not see the app you need to go back to the app editor and publish the app.

 7. Select **Save**.

 8. The **Company 311** app should now appear on a tab in Microsoft Teams.